 Why?

-Define the quantity to be
+Define the quantity

 The metric entropy is defined as the limit